- TABLE OF CONTENTS

 We would expect the activity of the demonic spirit world to be hindered by conversion or prayer.
 Jesus came to destroy the works of the Devil (1 John 3:8).
 Consequently, Christian actions can hinder genuine psychic activity but it is not credible to think that a neutral or natural power would be so affected by Christian activity.
 Thus dowsing is also not a natural human ability.

 Christian dowsers often reply that they have "prayed" about using the device.
 But does one ever pray about committing the sin of divination?
 Since dowsing is condemned in Scripture (Hos.
 4:12; Deut.
-18:9-12) there is no need to pray about employing the practice.
+18:9-1-2 up page in red) there is no need to pray about employing the practice.
 If one is ignorant of the biblical prohibition, that is one thing.
 But if one knows that God has warned against divination, to then pray concerning whether or not it is permissible reflects doubt over God's Word (James 1:5-8).
 (Hester, 118, 157. )

 (6) Dowsing power is uncontrollable and supernatural.
 If dowsing were really a learned human ability then it could be controlled at will, just like any other learned human ability from bike riding to typing.